mocks-server/website/docs/plugins/installation.md

 ### NPM installation

-In order to install a plugin, first you have to install the correspondant NPM dependency:
+In order to install a plugin, first you have to install the correspondent NPM dependency:

 ```sh
 npm i --save-dev mocks-server-plugin-foo